jbcoe/iso_cpp_decay_ref/paper.md

 ```

 User-defined types can make full use of template deduction and reference
-wrappers without any load on the user.  `reference_wrapper` is an
+wrappers without any load on the user.
+Although `reference_wrapper` is
+often considered an
-'expert-friendly' feature, this proposal ensures that user-defined class
+'expert-friendly' feature, this proposal's adoption would ensure
+that user-defined class
-templates will get its benefits for free.
+templates will receive its benefits for free.

 ## Proposed wording